RashadTanjim/RashadTanjim/README.md

 > Formar Graduate Teaching Assistant, North South University, Dhaka, Bangladesh <br />
 > Interested fields: Machine Learning, Software Engineering, Cloud Computing & Distributed System.

 Howdy, This is Rashad Tanjim.
-I am an engineer having 1.5 years of experience in this field of developing & designing apps and websites.
+I am an engineer having 2 years of experience in the field of developing & designing apps and websites.
 I have completed my Bachelor in Computer Science & Engineering from North South University (NSU).
-My major studying field was on Machine Learning & Data Science and the minor was on Computer Networks & Software Engineering.
+My major studying field was Machine Learning & Data Science and my minor was in Computer Networks & Software Engineering.

-Learning things like developing, designing, creating projects is a habit to me.
+Learning things like developing, designing, and creating projects is a habit for me.
 For every project of my work, I'm trying to learn new Tech topics & developing related stuff which is helping me to enrich my knowledge in this area.

-Currently, I'm working as a Software Engineer at bKash Ltd. where I'm trying to contribute to the Backend Technologies of Core Platform section mostly.
+Currently, I'm working as a Software Engineer at bKash Ltd. where I'm mostly trying to contribute to the Backend Technologies of Core Platform section.
 Moreover, I'm researching ML-related projects and I have already published 2 Conference papers and 1 Journal paper.
 Thank you.

 ### Tech Stacks, I explored: